 RETURN TO SCHOOL TRAVEL INFORMATION

-Pupils using public transport, including the new duplicate journeys, will need to follow safe travel guidance and take responsibility for keeping themselves and others safe.
-They should:
+They also need to follow safe travel guidance and take responsibility for keeping themselves and other passengers safe:

-- Wear a face covering on-board and in stations and interchanges, unless they’re under 11 or are exempt for another reason;
+- Wear a face covering on-board and in stations and interchanges, unless they’re exempt.

 - Use contactless payment or exact change only where possible.

-- To help those returning to school in September do so safely, TfGM has created a Back to School hub at tfgm.com/schools where parents and pupils can find the latest information on timetables, tickets, school bus services and further information on cycling and walking.
+TfGM has created a Back to School hub at tfgm.com/schools where you can find the latest information on safe travel guidance and advice, timetables, tickets and passes, and further information on cycling and walking.